Watch Prime Minister’s Questions (PMQ)

-You’ve seen the Prime Minister on the news standing behind his despatch box, and you might even have already been on a ‘House of Commons’ tour, but did you know you can actually be present when all the the MPs are in session and witness the main event of the week?
+You’ve seen the Prime Minister on the news standing behind his despatch box.
+You might even have already been on a ‘House of Commons’ tour already.
+But did you know you can actually be present when all the the MPs are in session and witness the main event of the week?
 ‘Prime Minister’s Questions’ (or PMQ for short).
 This being a weekly event every Wednesday at noon.
 Well you can, and I did – just last week.

 It was during a House of Commons tour I attended as part of an Exeter University alumni event that our guide mentioned PMQ, and that if we wrote to our local MP and asked to specifically attend PMQ we might just receive an invite.
 So I asked my MP Peter Lilley and was invited.

 We sat down at 11:45 with the previous session still going strong.
 At 11:55 we elbowed each other, “Look there’s Gove, and now Cameron!
 And there’s Corbyn”.
 You’d imagine there would be a lot of hush in the gallery but behind soundproof glass the stewards were able to talk reasonably loud when showing people where to sit.
+Prime Minister’s Questions is about to begin!
 At 12.00 protocol dictates that an irrelevant question be asked about the Prime Minister’s business for the day, presumably with him giving the same generic reply each week.

 You feel a little distant from the action behind this full glass partition but that had to go up when somebody through some purple powder over the previous barrier in the days of Tony Blair back in 2004.
-While we were there we noticed that the window itself could have done with a bit of a clean! 😉
+While we were there we noticed that the window itself needed a bit of a clean! 😉

-Surprisingly the debate was far less raucous than I expected, especially considering the timing of our visit straight after Cameron’s resignation.
-Only once did Cameron “threaten” Corbyn with a 5 second outburst of “Go man Go” that took us all by surprise as it came out of absolutely nowhere.
+Surprisingly the debate was far less raucous than I expected.
+Especially considering the timing of our visit straight after Cameron’s resignation.
+Only once did Cameron “threaten” Corbyn with a 5 second outburst of “Go man Go”.
+This took us all by surprise as it came out of absolutely nowhere.
 A pre-planned 5 second soundbyte for that evening’s news I wonder 😉

 At 12:30 the session finished and ‘urgent questions and statements’ followed.
-Surprisingly many MPs left as this point, as did we soon after but not before an hour and 15 minutes of enlightening entertainment to see what it is that all those MPs get up to.
-So get writing to your local MPs to guarantee an entry rather than take a punt on queuing up on the actual day.
+Surprisingly many MPs left as this point, as did we soon after.
+But not before an hour and 15 minutes of enlightening entertainment to see what it is that all those MPs get up to.
+Get writing to your local MPs to guarantee an entry rather than take a punt on queuing up on the actual day.

-More questions about PMQ can be found on the official website.
+More questions about Prime Minister’s Questions aka PMQ can be found on the official website.